stablekernel/aqueduct/source/docs/testing/tests.md

 });
 ```

 This ensures that `key3` is not in the map.
 This is different than verifying `key3: null`, which would be true if `key3`'s value was actually the null value.
-See the [API Reference](https://www.dartdocs.org/documentation/aqueduct/latest/aqueduct.test/aqueduct.test-library.html) for `aqueduct/test` for more matchers.
+See the [API Reference](https://pub.dev/documentation/aqueduct_test/latest/) for `aqueduct_test` for more matchers.

 ### Verifying Side Effects